Earth Day Clean Up Poster

 • Bayshire Woods Park: Remax realtor Paul Butler has been dedicated to his community every year since 2013 and organizes an extensive cleanup of this north-east neighbourhood.

-WARD SEVEN (9 Sites)
+WARD SEVEN (8 Sites)

-• Gladeside Pond: Meet across from Fortinos to also pitch-in at Neyagawa Woods Park and the Shannon Creek North Trail with site coordinators Serguei and Natalia Doubov.
+• Gladeside Pond: Meet across from Fortinos to also pitch-in at Neyagawa Woods Park and the Shannon Creek North Trail with Site Coordinators Serguei and Natalia Doubov.

 • Isaac Park and green space north of Dundas Street: Mamta Rosha welcomes you.

-• Lions Valley Park: Beginning at 10 am, Husnain Zakaria and the Islamic Centre of North America, Oakville Chapter tidy up this beautiful green space and great place for a picnic.
+• Lions Valley Park: Beginning at 10 am, Husnain Zakaria and the Islamic Centre of North America (Oakville Chapter) tidy up this beautiful green space and great place for a picnic.

 NEW SITES CAN STILL BE SET UP